neurips2026-krpo/material/README.md

 - Model page: [NIPS2026-Review-Materials/qwen3_14b_krpo](https://huggingface.co/NIPS2026-Review-Materials/qwen3_14b_krpo)
 - Download: use the Hugging Face page above to access the model weights and usage instructions.

+## Online Demo

+To further illustrate the reasoning behavior of the KRPO-trained model, we provide an online TCM reasoning demo in the supplementary material.
+The demo presents a representative example of Eight-Principle syndrome differentiation and is accessible at [DEMO](http://219.147.100.43:42132/).

+For access, both the username and password follow the format `krpo_XXXX`, where `XXXX` denotes the paper submission ID.

 Install all dependencies with one command:

 ```bash